FEATURE LENGTH

 INDIVIDUAL EPISODES - as seen on PBS

 This episode focuses on flamenco's connection with farm-workers, especially gitano (Spanish Gypsy) farm-workers, who lived in farm-workers' dormitories for most of the year.
 To keep up their spirits after the grueling work they did, in the evenings, they sang (and sometimes danced) flamenco.
-It should be pointed out that entire families lived together, separated by age, sex and martial status by curtains they strung up to provide a bit of privacy.
+Entire families lived together, separated by age, sex and martial status by curtains strung up to provide a bit of privacy.
 Because of their close connection over long periods of time, perhaps more than anyone else, they as are responsible for maintaining and further developing the art form, at least since the 19th century.

 A half-hour (27 min.), color, HD, closed captions; produced/directed by Eve A. Ma, with narration by flamenco singer Antonio de la Malena.
 In Spanish with English subtitles, and closed captions.